brvkenspawn/brvkenspawn/README.md

 they/it/she/he .

-genderfluid, lesbian, asexual.
+genderfluid, lesbian , aromatic .

-autism  .
+trouble blocking people .

+if i don't respond i'm afk or 2 scared :P .